phasegenomics/FALCON-Phase/README.md

 ### Haplotig Placement

 The haplotig placement file specifies where each haplotig aligns to its primary contig and is used to define phase blocks in the FALCON-Unzip assembly.
 Making the haplotig placement file involved several steps.
-First, `nucmer` is used to align all haplotigs to their primary contig.
+First, `nucmer` is used to align all FALCON-Unzip haplotigs to their primary contig.
 This step produces delta files for each primary contig.

         delta_files/
         ├── test.000000F.delta/             # delta file of haplotigs aligned to primary contig 000000F